awslabs/ar-go-tools/doc/07_maypanic.md

 # May Panic Analysis

+> This analysis is not supported at the same level as the taint, backtrace and dependencies analyses.
+It is still included as users may find it useful.

 The "may panic" analysis tool `maypanic` performs an analysis to determine whether each function that is launched as a goroutine `recover()`s all panics.
 Failure to recover from a panic in the top function of a goroutine will result in the Go runtime [terminating the program](https://go.dev/blog/defer-panic-and-recover).
 An example invocation is:

 ```